OCTG2 2021 UP2: Oil country tubular goods 2

 Importers are reminded that it is their responsibility to calculate and declare their anti‑dumping duty liability.
 If importers are using the services of a customs broker to clear importations, the brokerage firm should be advised that the goods are subject to SIMA measures and be provided with sufficient information necessary to clear the shipments.
 To determine their anti‑dumping liability, importers should contact the exporters to obtain the applicable normal values.
 For further information on this matter, refer to Memorandum D14‑1‑2, Disclosure of Normal Values, Export Prices, and Amounts of Subsidy Established under the Special Import Measures Act.

 The Customs Act (Act) applies, with any modifications that the circumstances require, with respect to the accounting and payment of anti‑dumping duties.
 As such, failure to pay the duties within the prescribed time will result in the application of the interest provisions of the Act.

 Should the importer disagree with the determination made on any importation of goods, a request for re‑determination may be filed.
 For more information on how to file a request for re‑determination, please refer to the Guide for Appealing a Duty Assessment.

 Any questions concerning the above should be directed to:

 Classification of imports

-The subject goods are usually classified under the following 10‑digit tariff classification numbers:
+Prior to 2022, the subject goods were usually classified under the following tariff classification numbers: